linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/HinNProg.md

 categories: Ectodermal Neuronal Neuroectodermal
 ---

-Ciclying progentors cells (putativelly the progentiors of HinEx2).
+Ciclying progentors cells

 Justification:

-Notice they are ciclying but expression of cycling genes is not very high.
-They are probably not cells of the ventricular zone.

-Expression of simialr marke of HinEx2

-But is difficoult to locate and I found no matching
+Putativelly the progentiors of HinEx2.

 AllenBrain:
 Tlx3 (it is located in the hindbrain and int the cranial nervers gangla e.g. trigeminal)